Congratulations and welcome to USFSP!

 Next, check your residency status in OASIS to see if you qualify for in-state tuition.
 If the status is incorrect notify the Office of Graduate Studies immediately.

 Now it is time to register.
+How to Register for Graduate Classes 2014.
 You must also be registered for at least 5 hours of graduate credit at the same time or you will lose your financial aid unless your program has made special arrangements.

 There are critical deadlines during the first week of classes: